agera-edc/DataSpaceConnector/docs/developer/decision-records/2022-04-21-dpf-blob-data-transfer/README.md

 # Blob storage transfer

 Decision record describing the Azure blob storage transfer end-to-end flow between two participants.

+This document describes the flow if the 2 participants are using Azure blob storage.

 - A Provider connector that makes an asset available, and executes data transfer through its DPF service.
 - A Consumer connector that requests the asset, and provides a destination Azure storage container.